|

 Arts spoke to the colonial influence on Haitian culture.

-saw a group of Haitian American lawyers who wanted to help Haiti, they
+when they saw a group of Haitian American lawyers [not working for the

-saw depleted funding sources - they saw us as a threat.
-And so they
+Haiti become self-reliant.
+They saw us as a threat.
+And so they spent

 Wanda Sabir: You're not welcome in Haiti?

-to USAID's
+diametrically opposed to USAID's

 ideals.
 We want to develop Haiti; they want to keep it dependent.
 That's